 The cost of purchased power is a pass-through under Brazil’s regulatory framework.
 Elektro has contracted 100% of its supply requirements until 2002 when the original purchase commitments under the CESP PPAs begin to step down, and terminate in 2005.

-These PPAs contain price adjustment mechanisms.
-In the case of the CESP PPAs, adjustments are made to account for Brazilian inflation as measured by IGP-M. In the case of the Itaipu PPAs tariffs (which are US dollar indexed), adjustments reflect the debt service obligations and O&M costs of Itaipu.
+As discussed above these PPAs contain price adjustment mechanisms.
+In the case of the CESP PPAs, adjustments are made to account for Brazilian inflation as measured by IGP-M. In the case of the Itaipu PPA tariff (which are US Dollar indexed), adjustments reflect the debt service obligations and O&M costs of Itaipu.
 Accordingly, the tariffs of Itaipu are projected to remain level throughout the projected period.
-For further details on the adjustments made to the level of tariffs to reflect power purchase pass-throughs, please refer to previous discussion on tariffs in this Section III.
+There is a small portion of the Itaipu tariff which is Reais denominated relating to transmission costs.

 Elektro does not currently generate any of its own power nor has it included any self-generation in the projections.
-Elektro has plans to purchase approximately 30% of its power requirements from thermal power plants under the affiliate transaction regulations at prices equal to the Nominative Value.
+Elektro has plans to purchase approximately 30% of its power requirements from thermal power plants under the affiliate transaction regulations at prices equal to the Norminative Value.
 No additional costs of such power purchases, however, have been included in the projections as they would constitute a pass-through.

 Operating Expenses – Labor, Materials and Third Parties

 During the last seven months of 1998, labor costs totalled US$57.7 million, while labor costs for the entire twelve months of 1999 totalled US$65.5 million.
 This decline reflected both the devaluation of the Real and the progress Elektro made in reducing its labor costs during its first full year of operations as a private company.
 The decline in operating expenses was attributable in part to voluntary dismissals of 540 employees.
 Such voluntary dismissals were part of the immediate restructuring undergone by Elektro following its privatization and were completed pursuant to an agreement with the Elektro labor union.
 In 1999, Elektro accrued non-operating expenses of approximately US$13.6 million representing severance costs to implement the voluntary dismissals program.
-At the end of the program in 2000, Elektro estimates that it will have approximately 2,300 [Annual Report says 2,480] employees, or one employee per 700 customers, one of the best employee to customer ratios in all of Latin America.
+At the end of the program in 2000, Elektro estimates that it will have approximately 2,300 to 2,400 employees, or one employee per 700 customers, one of the best employee to customer ratios in all of Latin America.

-In 2000, labor costs are projected to remain stable and will subsequently increase at approximately the rate of IGP-M until 2003 after which they increase at a rate higher than IGP-M.
+In 2000, labor costs are projected to remain stable and will subsequently increase at approximately the rate of IGP-M until 2003, after which they increase at a rate higher than IGP-M.

 With the implementation of SAP in 1999, management anticipates additional labor productivity gains that are not currently projected in the Elektro financial information.